If you have an immigration issue, our lawyers at Bogin, Munns & Munns want to help protect the rights afforded to you under our country’s laws.

 - You did not follow the rules set forth on your visa.

 Fighting deportation can be an arduous process, and it often involves repeated appearances in our immigration court systems.
-Our attorneys have several methods for helping people fight unjust deportation, including:
+Our attorneys have several methods for helping you fight unjust deportation, including:

 - Demonstrating that you have upstanding moral character